We’re heading back to 2016 today where I discuss my beloved’s ability (or lack thereof) to buy great presents.

 Unfortunately, my beloved has a hard act to follow.
 My late father was a purchaser of great gifts par excellence.
 He would spend hours trying to find the right coloured scarf to go with an outfit, or handbag or a piece of jewellery to delight or a beautiful handkerchief.
 Gifts don’t have to be expensive but they do need some careful thought as to what would please the receiver.
 He’d buy things throughout the year for little surprises, birthdays and Christmas, never once disappointing any of his four girls.
 My beloved is never going to assail those dizzy heights.

 Indeed, my beloved will only go shopping if we’re going to buy him something.
 I generally don’t allow him to shop on his own, he’s very susceptible to the charm of the shop assistants and I’ve long suspected he’s colour blind.
-His distressed purchases, when the airline misplaces his baggage, bear witness to this.
-Recently we’ve been shopping to feed his recently acquired lululemon addiction.
-His latest purchase was four pairs of ABC pants (trousers) which are great for today’s smart casual dressing, and they’re washable.
+His distressed purchases, when an airline misplaces his baggage, bear witness to this.

 But I digress.
 Usually, if I entrust him to buy something from the airport, I specify what he should buy.
 I find it’s much safer that way.
 He was recently entrusted by a group of businessmen with purchasing gifts for the two Chinese ladies who’d accompanied them on a recent trip to China.
 Needless to say, I helped him choose the gifts otherwise I dread to think what they would have received!
 I also keep a stock of gifts suitable to give to clients, particularly those in the Middle and Far East, where an exchange of gifts is typical.